Agua Caliente Band of Cahuilla Indians: Indian Canyons

 Tahquitz Canyon southwest of downtown Palm Springs is accessible for hiking and guided tours.
 The Indian Canyons (consisting of Palm Canyon, Murray Canyon, and Andreas Canyon) also accessible for hiking, horseback riding, and tours, are south of Palm Springs.

 Golf courses

-The tribe also maintains two golf courses in Indian Canyon which are open to the public.
+The tribe also maintains two golf courses in Indian Canyon, which are open to the public.

 Proposed downtown Palm Springs arena

 In June 2019, it was announced that the tribe and entertainment company Oak View Group planned to build a privately funded arena on tribal land in downtown Palm Springs with the intent of the arena serving as the home ice for the expansion Seattle Kraken's American Hockey League affiliate.
-The arena was planned to begin construction in February 2020, but was suspended in the midst of the COVID-19 pandemic.
-By September 2020, OVG's negotiations with the tribe had come to a halt and the agreement was ended.
+The arena was planned to begin construction in February 2020, but was suspended during the COVID-19 pandemic.
+By September 2020, OVG's negotiations with the tribe had come to a halt, and the agreement was ended.
 The Oak View Group chose to build their arena elsewhere.